How to Play 8 Ball Pool: Complete Rules & Professional Guide

 • Think 2-3 shots ahead when possible

-• Getting too straight on the object ball (hard to get position)
+• Avoid getting too straight on the object ball โ€” it makes positioning difficult

 3. When to Play Safe